 Dishwasher – We don’t need to use our dishwashers as often as we do!
 Instead of putting it on every night after tea, try hand washing and drying your plates, pots and pans every now and then to save energy!

 Eco-wash your clothes – Instead of washing your clothes and linen on 40 degrees every time, try using the eco-friendly setting or 30 degree setting on your washing machine.
-So unless you need to remove a touch stain or wash the kids’ sports kits, stick to these more environmentally friendly settings.
+So unless you need to remove a tough stain or wash the kids’ sports kits, stick to these more environmentally friendly settings.

 Tumble dryer – The same rules of the washing machine apply to the tumble dryer!
 Our dryers use a monumental amount of energy and can also cost us a fortune to run!
 If you’ve only got a few bits of washing then hang them out on the line or on the maiden and definitely don’t use your tumble dryer just because your favourite socks are wet and you need them for tomorrow!